 Vertical shadow box, however, is a semi-private fence style because when looking from an angle, one can see into the yard.
-It is also durable, functional and cost effective.
-The price of vertical shadow box is the same as board on board so the choice should be made depending on whether total privacy or having a good side to see from inside the yard are the more important feature.
+It is also durable, functional and cost-effective.
+The price of vertical shadow box is the same as board-on-board so the choice should be made depending on whether total privacy or having a good side to see from inside the yard is the more important feature.

 If there is a pool in the yard, vertical shadow box can’t be used because it is considered climbable from the outside.
 The executive shadow box, please read below, is an option that does comply with the pool code as well as the board on board fence.

 Executive Shadow Box and Double Executive Shadow Box Fencing

 Perhaps our most beautiful and attention-grabbing wooden fencing option, this model takes the basic shadow box design and adds executive strips (narrower wood pickets) between each board on the outside of the fence.
 This gives the shadow box fence added privacy as well as compliance with the pool code requirement that a fence not be climbable from the outside.

 These executive strips can be added to the inside of the fence as well.
 That is called Double Executive Shadow Box.
 The Executive Shadow Box is the premium wood choice in both looks and functionality, instantly increasing any home’s curb appeal.